 It’s so exciting to be in a relationship with someone who is a follower of Christ!
 To share the same faith and values with the person you are dating or you are married to is a thing to celebrate, after all.
 It’s great that you get to grow in faith together and consciously put God in the center of your relationship.

 One one hand, yes!
-We do recommend that Christian couples get to reflect on God’s Word as a couple.
+We do recommend that dating couples SHOULD read the Bible together and reflect on God’s Word as a couple.
 There are a lot of benefits to doing devotions together, and we’ve listed some here:

 - Doing devotions together can help you grow intellectually and spiritually through sharing of wisdom and experiences